SlimaineB/AWS-Advanced-Networking-Specialty-ANS-C01-Practice-Test-Exam/README.md

 - [ ] In the shared VPC, configure one VPC peering connection to VPC A and another VPC peering connection to VPC B.

 **[⬆ Back to Top](#table-of-contents)**

+###  91- The application recently experienced an attack.
+In response, the company associated an AWS WAF web ACL with the CloudFront distribution.
+The company needs to use Amazon Athena to analyze application attacks that AWS WAF detects.
+Which solution will meet this requirement?

+- [ ] Configure the ALB and the EC2 instance subnets to produce VPC flow logs.
+Configure the VPC flow logs to deliver logs to an Amazon S3 bucket for log analysis.
+- [ ] Create a trail in AWS CloudTrail to capture data events.
+Configure the trail to deliver logs to an Amazon S3 bucket for log analysis.
+- [ ] Configure the AWS WAF web ACL to deliver logs to an Amazon Kinesis Data Firehose delivery stream.
+Configure the stream to deliver the data to an Amazon S3 bucket for log analysis.
+Most Voted
+- [ ] Turn on access logging for the ALB.
+Configure the access logs to deliver the logs to an Amazon S3 bucket for log analysis.